liferay/liferay-docs-dxp-cloud/user/articles/07-networking/02-load-balancer.markdown

 one you specify in `LCP.json`.
 If both exist, your custom certificate takes precedent.

-Note that you must manage your custom certificate, which includes updating it when new custom domains are added and renewing it when it expires.
+Note that you must manage your custom certificate.
+This includes updating it when new custom domains are added and renewing it when it expires.
 To add a custom certificate, provide a key and certificate in Base64 format: